 Only users included in the Administrators group can manage Script settings.

-On the process page, to the right of the modeling sheet, find the Standard elements tab.
+On the process page, to the right of the modeling sheet, find the Activities block.
 Drag the Script activity to the process diagram and place it where required.

 Double-click on the Script activity to open the settings window.
 It contains two tabs: General and Error Handling.